Sloth Deformities – A Genetic Study

-The Sloth Sanctuary of Costa Rica have now received 9 orphaned baby sloths showing birth defects and other institutions such as the Jaguar Rescue Centre are reporting a similar trend.
-The affected sloths have all been C.hoffmanni infants originating from the Limon province on the Caribbean Coast of Costa Rica.
+Rescue centres in Costa Rica (in particular, in the Limon province) are receiving baby sloths showing birth defects in alarming numbers.
 The deformities have all been strikingly similar; missing fingers/toes, malformed ears, misshapen limbs and partial or full albinism.
 High numbers of birth defects like this in any population are a warning sign that something is seriously wrong.
 We suspect that the deformities are the direct result of either extensive habitat fragmentation, or the excessive use of pesticides for agriculture.
 However, before we can develop any targeted conservation strategies, we have to identify and fully understand the root cause of the problem – and that means completing the necessary genetic research.